Table of Contents

 Minnesota parole population as of the beginning of 2016 counted 6,810 people, 167 paroles per 100.000 population.
 That’s by 265 people more compared to the previous year, which has increased by 3.9%.

-The state of Minnesota has 82 jails spread across 87 counties and another ten prisons.
+The state has 82 jails spread across 87 counties and another ten prisons.
 They manage 6,400 inmates in jail and 10,592 people in prison.
 With a staff of 4,300 employees, they operate and maintain all the facilities on an annual budget of $585 million.
-The Minnesota community corrections system also oversees 96,852 people on probation and 7,075 inmates who have been released on parole.
+The state community corrections system also oversees 96,852 people on probation and 7,075 inmates who have been released on parole.
 The cost for each inmate for a year is $41,364.
 Based on one hundred thousand residents, Minnesota has an incarceration rate of 191, a property crime rate of 2,133 and a violent crime rate of 243.

 |Prison Name||Prison Type|

 |Moose Lake - MCF||State Prison|

 |Rochester FMC||Federal Prison|